Accounting in 2012

 So what is likely to happen this year ?

 We predict that businesses who are looking to replace their systems will start looking downwards and not upwards.
 Instead of moving up to the next version of the same system or possibly even at the next level, they will look downwards.

-So a £100 million business who may be thinking of moving up to a large ERP system would do very well in looking at a mid range accounting system.
-We recommend Accpac (Sage 300).
+So a £100 million business who may be thinking of moving up to a large ERP system would do very well in looking at a mid range crm system from salesforce.
 A large business is likely to need the adaptability to accounting requirements outside of the UK and the US.
 If this is not the case then Sage 200 would do equally well.
 The key benefit ?
 Cost.
 These systems that can happily cope with 100 users will cost around £150k and an annual charge of £15k.
 Compare this to a large ERP system and the price is close to six times as great. £900k and £90k annually.